 Reserves: Alvaro Morata, Gerard Deulofeu, Nacho, Saul Niguez, Kepa Arrizabalaga, David Villa, Jose Reina, Iago Aspas, Thiago, Cesar Azpilicueta, Nacho Monreal, Pedro.

 Spain's World Cup History

-Prior to 2010, it could be argued that the Spanish underachieved at international level.
-While their first appearance in 1934 was moderately successful (quarter-finals) and was followed up by a fourth-placed finish in the 1950 World Cup, Spain failed to qualify for four of the next six tournaments, and were knocked out of both the 1962 and 1966 competitions in the group stage, winning just once at each event.
+Prior to 2010, it could be argued that the Spanish underachieved at the international level.
+While their first appearance in 1934 was moderately successful (quarter-finals) and was followed up by a fourth-place finish in the 1950 World Cup, Spain failed to qualify for four of the next six tournaments and was knocked out of both the 1962 and 1966 competitions in the group stage, winning just once at each event.

 Spain then qualified for the 1978 World Cup in Argentina and has been present at every tournament since, although have not made it to the semi-final stage aside from in their championship year.
 2014 perhaps summed up the country's varied fortunes as they departed the tournament at the group stage once more, losing out to Chile and the Netherlands and missing out on a rare opportunity to win consecutive World Cups.

-Despite the disappointing performance at the 2014 event, Spain are expected to field a team with several of the same big names at Russia.
+Despite the disappointing performance at the 2014 event, Spain is expected to field a team with several of the same big names in Russia.
 They managed an almost flawless qualifying campaign featuring nine out of ten wins and a colossal 3-0 defeat of Italy at the Bernabeu.
-They come into this year's tournament as one of the favourites, and will have little issue progressing from a group where only neighbours Portugal should pose any real problems.
+They come into this year's tournament as one of the favourites and will have little issue progressing from a group where only neighbours Portugal should pose any real problems.